-Even during the dark days of the housing bubble bust, Jim LaVallee, principal of Epic Development, was “killing it on the margins.”
+Even during the dark days of the housing bubble burst, Jim LaVallee, principal of Epic Development, was “killing it on the margins.”

 The home builder ratcheted up his remodeling business as Atlanta was awash with foreclosed houses available for as little as $30,000.
 From 2008 to 2010, LaVallee bought distressed properties on the cheap, fixed them up, and flipped them.